 The best Mother’s Day present I ever received was late.

-I will never forget that moment when Abby stepped foot in the hospital room.
+My second child Bailey had just been born the Saturday after Mother’s Day, and I will never forget the moment when my oldest daughter Abby stepped foot in the hospital room.

 The door swung open, and she stood in the doorway.